adrian154/blog/blogposts/tls.md

 # C → S: Client Hello

 TLS handshakes begin with the Client Hello message, where the client declares its capabilities to the server.
 Most importantly, it lists the TLS versions it understands as well as a list of supported ciphers for encryption.
+It also sends its public key.

 **Guide**: Click on a section of the packet to see a description of its significance.
 Click the hex preview on the left to return to the top.
 Try enabling "show all" if you want to read all the section descriptions.